Whistle Words uses writing to help women in and post cancer treatment reclaim their sense of self. Writing is our tool, and not our goal.

 It's about shedding light on all that is too often left unsaid, and sharing that story with the world.

-Weekly writing workshops are free and designed for women who have never written and those who have always written.
+Workshops are designed for women who have never written and those who have always written.
+For those who wish to write from home, we have a monthly on-line writing challenge.

-A documentary film and anthology will be created from our work.
+A documentary film and a series of anthologies will be created from our work.

 We hope you'll join us.